Lupus/rust-staticlib-gen/README.md

 ## Installation

-This package is currently not publishes onto opam repository.
+This package is currently not published onto opam repository.
 To install `rust-staticlib-gen`, you can use `opam` to pin it to your project:

 ```bash